clapautius/purple-rest/README.md

 This plugin provides a RESTful API for pidgin / finch.

-It should (also) be able to provide various ways to remote control pidgin / finch (work in progress).
+It should also be able to provide various ways to remote control pidgin / finch.
+ATM there's an HTML/JS client that uses most of the API's features.

 ### HTML client